Skip to main content

 HMRC normally pay child benefit into a bank account in the UK.

 You or your spouse or civil partner may also be entitled to benefits in the country to which you are posted but this will depend upon the country.
-The most common example is “Kindergeld” – the equivalent of child benefit in Germany.
+A common example is “Kindergeld” – the equivalent of child benefit in Germany.

 Further help